 Saucony also makes great running shoes for those with high arches.
 Like New Balance, they provide amazing comfort and cushioning.
 Their PWRGRID+ technology claims to provide 20% more cushion without adding bulk or weight.
 A selection of their shoes are designed for daily use for neutral or supinated feet.

-Once you've found the pair of shoes that works best for you, adding a pair of insoles for high arches will ensure you are supporting your feet properly, which will prevent your foot from rolling out.
-Insoles can also help reduce underpronation, particularly if it is caused by biomechanics rather than tight calf muscles.
+Insoles for high arches will prevent your foot from rolling out.
+They can also help reduce underpronation, particularly if it is caused by biomechanics rather than tight calf muscles.
+And insoles can prevent injury and develop a more efficient stride, which makes every step easier.

 There are many causes of high arches.
 Some people are born with high arches as in inherited trait while others develop them later in life.
 Causes of high arches include: